Instructor: Dr. Thomas R. Holtz, Jr.

 |Midterm Exam II:||20%|

-Final Exam (20%): A pen-and-paper final exam during the regularly scheduled exam season.
-It is cumulative for the entire course.
-Format is similar to the mid-term exams.
-The preliminary date is MONDAY MAY 20, 8-10 am (to be confirmed mid-semester): please plan your end-of-semester travel accordingly!!
+Final Exam (20%): The online final exam during the regularly scheduled exam season.
+It is cumulative for the entire course, although it focuses on material from the second exam onward.
+Format is similar to the mid-term exams, but will be timed for 120 minutes.
+The exam will be available SUNDAY to TUESDAY MAY 16-18: please plan your end-of-semester travel (if any...) accordingly!!
 (It that means informing your parents about this now, please do so!).
-Again, absence from the final will not be excused except for those causes approved by University policy in the University of Maryland Undergraduate Catalog.

-Quizzes (15%): Weekly quizzes will be given either in class or in lab (depending on time available that week), but which emphasizes the material from the lectures.
+Quizzes (13%): Weekly quizzes will be given on ELMS, starting in the second Friday of classes (except for weeks in which there is an also a mid-term exam).
+The quizzes might include information from the labs but emphasizes the material from the lectures.
 These will typically be multiple choice, fill-in-the-blank, matching, or true/false.
 The lowest two quizzes will automatically be dropped: this is how missed quizzes will be accommodated.

 Lecture Text: Earth System History.
 Fourth Edition. by Steven M. Stanley & John A. Luczaj (2015, W.H.
 Freeman) ISBN-13 978-1429255264